selwynpolit/d9book/book/dtt.md

 ## Generate a unit test with drush

-You can use drush to generate a module e.g. drush gen module.
+You can use drush to generate a module e.g. `drush gen module`.
 (Just follow the prompts).
-Once you have a module, use drush gen test:unit for your module.
+Once you have a module, use `drush gen test:unit` for your module.
 Note.
-You need drush 11 for this.
+You need a minumum of drush version 11 for this.

-Here is a generated file at modules/custom/tea_teks_voting/tests/src/Unit/ExampleTest.php with the following contents.
+Here is a generated file at `modules/custom/tea_teks_voting/tests/src/Unit/ExampleTest.php` with the following contents.
 It does not contain a real test; just a shell of a test which can run.

 ```php
 <?php